yyyyll0ss/CVNet/README.md

 # CVNet
-The dataset and source code of BCV are will be available in this repo.
+The dataset and source code of CVNet are will be available in this repo.